MobilityData/gtfs-validator/RULES.md

 ### E019 - Invalid field combination

-Some fields defined in such a way that cannot be valid under the gtfs specification.
+Definition of some fields is not valid under the GTFS specification```

 <a name="E020"/>